ariscript/c4c-partners/README.md

 ## Design Decisions

 By the wise words of the great Ben Lerner, I have made some design decisions.
-It is now time to document them.
+It is now time for me to document them.

 ### Unique Names